 Are Oreos vegan?

 We can definitely say that as of 1998, the classic Oreo is vegan.
-So are the Double-Stuf (which are actually only 1.8 times more stuffed, but who’s counting?), Mega Stuff, Gluten-Free and Gluten-Free Double Stuf, and Golden and Golden Double Stuf.
+So are the Double-Stuf (which are actually only 1.8 times more stuffed, but who’s counting?), Mega Stuff, Gluten-Free and Gluten-Free Double Stuf, Golden and Golden Double Stuf, and The Most Oreo Oreo.
 Any fudge-covered Oreo is not vegan, as the chocolate coating contains dairy.
 Oreo Cakesters are also not vegan.
 But then there are the 85-plus Oreo flavors to consider.
 Not all of these flavors are available now or even in the US, but between the Thins and the Flavors and the Classics, the average US consumer faces a choice of over 25 variations at this given moment.
 Before you reach for that novelty or limited-edition flavor, be sure to check the ingredients, as some of these options contain animal-based ingredients.

 Vegan Oreo flavors